julianvilas/gmailer/README.md

 # gmailer

-Simple Go library to send emails using AWS SES.
+Simple Go library to send emails using [AWS SES](https://aws.amazon.com/ses/).
+In order to send the email you need to setup your AWS credentials as specified in the aws-sdk-go [documentation](https://github.com/aws/aws-sdk-go#configuring-credentials).

+It has a function to send simple emails `SendEmail` and a function to send raw emails `SendRaw`.
+The latest is useful for sending emails with attachments.

-## Examples
+# Examples

+Assuming you have credentials configured in your default shared credentials profile (`~/.aws/credentials`):

 ```go
 func main() {